zikula/core/docs/LayoutDesign/Themes/ThemeConfiguration.md

   3) Defining an 'error' realm will be used when an exception is thrown (other than AccessDeniedException) and the error template is rendered.

-Any block positions in the page's template must be defined here.

 Do not duplicate realm names or later entries will override previous entries

 ## Optional Values